julioolvr/blog/source/posts/2016-06-16-telegram-bot-fsm-async-await.md

 ![Bot states](2016-06-16-telegram-bot-fsm-async-await/fsm.png)

-Now, it's been a while since I studied finite state machines so I'm not going to pretend I remember them well enough to explain it here.
+It's been a while since I studied finite state machines so I'm not going to pretend I remember them well enough to explain it here.
 I'll refer to the always trustworthy [Wikipedia article](https://en.wikipedia.org/wiki/Finite-state_machine) for them, but if you want a quick explanation that's enough for the purposes of this post, here it goes.